openstack-archive/tripleo-quickstart-extras/roles/baremetal-undercloud/README.md

 - name: Add the undercloud node to the generated inventory
   hosts: localhost
   gather_facts: yes
-  tags:
-    - undercloud-scripts
   roles:
     - tripleo-inventory
+  tags:
+    - undercloud-inventory

 # Deploy the undercloud
 - name: Install undercloud
   hosts: undercloud
   gather_facts: no
+  roles:
+    - tripleo/undercloud
   tags:
     - undercloud-install
-  roles:
-    - tripleo/undercloud

 # Baremetal preparation (with workarounds)
 - name: Prepare baremetal for the overcloud deployment
   hosts: undercloud
   roles:
-    - overcloud-prep-baremetal
+    - baremetal-prep-overcloud
   tags:
-    - overcloud-prep-baremetal
+    - baremetal-prep-overcloud

 # Prepare any additional configuration files required by the overcloud
 - name: Prepare configuration files for the overcloud deployment
   hosts: undercloud
   gather_facts: no
   roles:
     - overcloud-prep-config
+  tags:
+    - overcloud-prep-config

 # Prepare the overcloud images for deployment
 - name: Prepare the overcloud images for deployment
   hosts: undercloud
   gather_facts: no
   roles:
     - overcloud-prep-images
+  tags:
+    - overcloud-prep-images

 # Prepare the overcloud flavor configuration
 - name: Prepare overcloud flavors
   hosts: undercloud
   gather_facts: no
   roles:
     - overcloud-prep-flavors
+  tags:
+    - overcloud-prep-flavors

 # Prepare the undercloud networks for the overcloud deployment
 - name: Prepare the undercloud networks for the overcloud deployment
   hosts: undercloud
   gather_facts: no
   roles:
     - overcloud-prep-network
+  tags:
+    - overcloud-prep-network

 # Deploy the overcloud
 - name: Deploy the overcloud
   hosts: undercloud
   gather_facts: yes
   roles:
+    - overcloud-deploy
+  tags:
-    - tripleo-overcloud
+    - overcloud-deploy

 - name: Add the overcloud nodes to the generated inventory
   hosts: undercloud
   gather_facts: yes
-  tags:
-    - overcloud-deploy
   vars:
       inventory: all
   roles:
     - tripleo-inventory
+  tags:
+    - overcloud-inventory

 # Check the results of the deployment, note after inventory has executed
 - name: Check the result of the deployment
   hosts: localhost
-  tags:
-    - overcloud-deploy
   tasks:
     - name: ensure the deployment result has been read into memory
       include_vars: "{{ local_working_dir }}/overcloud_deployment_result.json"